wwang184/Blockchain4LuxuryBrands/README.md

 ## Summary

-Second hand buyers are always worrying if they are buying an authentic product, especially when purchasing some luxury products.
-In China, there is a shoes trading and information platform called Du.
-It also offers service to check if one pair of shoes is authentic or not.
+Secondhand buyers are always worrying if they are buying an authentic product, especially when purchasing some luxury products.
+In China, there is a shoe trading and information platform called Du.
+It also offers the service to check if one pair of shoes is authentic or not.
 However, it also was accused of selling some forfeit products.
-In the meantime, luxury brands are fighting with counterfeiters by investing high-tech solutions, and thery are paying a lot for lawyers for those lawsuits.
+In the meantime, luxury brands are fighting with counterfeiters by investing high-tech solutions, and they are paying a lot for lawyers for those lawsuits.

 - [How luxury brands can beat couterfeiters](https://hbr.org/2019/05/how-luxury-brands-can-beat-counterfeiters)

-Our solution for this, is to combine blockchain technology with the life cycle of the real item.
-Our smart contract **keeps a record of every authentic product, including the information of the product and the history record of this product**.
-For each product, it will be registered in the blockchain by the managers of the company, which provided proof of authenticity of this product; its ownership stores in the blockchain assures the buyer that he or she is buying a authentic product from the person who really owns it.
-To realize this, we aslo need some physical support.
+Our solution for this is to combine blockchain technology with the life cycle of the physical item.
+Our smart contract **keeps a record of every authentic product, including information about the product and the historical record of this product**.
+For each product, it will be registered in the blockchain by the managers of the company, which provided proof of authenticity of this product; its ownership stored in the blockchain assures the buyer that he or she is buying an authentic product from the person who indeed owns it.
+To realize this, we also need some physical support.
 For example, *The information for an item stored in blockchain should be linked to the item through serial number, chip or QR code, accessible through an app.*

 ## Introduction